Wild orbits and generalised singularity modules: stratifications and quantisation: Lie-algebraic setup (I)

-A semisimple adjoint $G$-orbit $\mc O \sse \mf g$ (= a `semisimple orbit') is an orbit for the adjoint action through a semisimple element, i.e. (equivalently) an orbit consisting of semisimple elements.
-In general the orbit through $X \in \mf g$ is denoted by
+A semisimple adjoint $G$-orbit $\mc O \sse \mf g$ (i.e., a `semisimple orbit') is an orbit for the adjoint action through a semisimple element, whence it consists of semisimple elements.
+The orbit through $X \in \mf g$ is denoted by